10/29/2024

 speaker

 Hey, thanks.
 Good morning.
-So on the capacity front for flat next year, any initial thoughts on how to think about the first half of next year?
-And then I think you said we're going to have mid to high teams aircraft on ground related to GTF.
-Would you expect to end the any higher or lower than that mid to high teams?
+So on the capacity front for FLAT next year, any initial thoughts on how to think about the first half of next year?
+And then I think you said we're going to have mid- to high-teens aircraft on ground related to GTF.
+Would you expect any year any higher or lower than that mid to high teens?
 I just want to understand the trajectory of the GTF.
-Thank
+Thank you.

 speaker

-you.
-So maybe I'll start with the fleet and then I can hand it over to Marty.
-So no, our expectation continues to be on average, we will have mid to high teams number of aircraft on the ground next year.
+Maybe I'll start with the fleet and then I can hand it over to Marty.
+So no, our expectation continues to be on average we will have mid to high teens number of aircraft on the ground next year.
 That's our planning assumption that we're using heading into the 2025 plan.
-I also in the process of extending 30 leases that were set to retire and we're keeping those in the fleet in order to backfill some of the loss capacity due to the GTF.
+I also want to remind everyone we've We're also in the process of extending 30 leases that were set to retire.
+And we're keeping those in the fleet in order to backfill some of the lost capacity due to the GTF.
 So we are in the process of working through those negotiations.
 And so that is helping the capacity outlook for next year.
-Maybe over to Marty just on any more detail that you would add.
+Maybe over to Marty, just on any more detail that you would add.

 speaker

-Yeah, the only detail, I mean, we're not going to, obviously in the fourth quarter call, we'll give better guidance as far as what to expect in the first half of 2025.
-But based on what we know about the fleet plan right now, you see that ASMs are negative in fourth quarter, we will still be negative in first quarter as well.
-And it's, unfortunately, this fleet situation is very, very dynamic.
-And we continue to be very frustrated as far as the status right now, as far as being able to actually get a handle on what's happening with frat.
-But we'll give more detail about that in the fourth quarter on the fourth quarter call.
+Yeah, the only detail, I mean, we're not going to, Obviously, in the fourth quarter call, we'll give better guidance as far as what to expect in the first half of 25.
+But based on what we know about the fleet plan right now, you see that where ASMs are negative in fourth quarter, we will still be negative in first quarter as well.
+And unfortunately, this fleet situation is very, very dynamic.
+And we continue to be very frustrated as far as the status right now, as far as being able to actually get a good handle on what's happening with Pratt.

 speaker

-Okay, that's helpful.
-And just secondly, when we talk about the mid single digit type chasm for next year, I just want to make sure are we including the sort of the two point hit from the wage step up?
-I guess you'll still have that for a couple quarters next year.
-And are we assuming anything around pilots?
-Because I think that the extension becomes starts to be starts to expire, I guess, early next year.
+um but um we'll give more detail about that in the fourth quarter on the fourth quarter call okay that's helpful and just secondly when we talk about the mid single digit type chasm for next year i just want to make sure are we including the sort of the the two-point hit from the wage step up i guess you'll still have that for a couple quarters next year and are we assuming anything around because I think that the extension starts to expire, I guess, early next year.

 speaker

-So with flat capacity, as a reminder, our historical unit cost performance would insinuate that we would be at mid single digit chasm fuel next year.
-And that is inclusive of, you know, all labor assumptions, maintenance assumptions.
-I mean, that's all in next year, at the highest level, we'll continue to see inflationary pressures across the labor work groups.
-We also will have a step up in maintenance expenses as well, just due to the nature of the V 2500 fleet.
-But these are reasons why we also put in place that the cost pillar as part of jet forward.
+So with flat capacity, as a reminder, our historical unit cost performance would insinuate that we would be at mid-single-digit CASMX fuel next year, and that is inclusive of all labor assumptions, maintenance assumptions.
+I mean, that's all in.
+Next year, at the highest level, we'll continue to see inflationary pressures across the labor workgroups.
+We also will have a step up in maintenance expenses as well, just due to the nature of the V2500 fleet.
+But these are reasons why we also put in place the cost pillar as part of JetForward.
 So we have ways in which we're going to offset these pressures that we're seeing across labor and maintenance and which will result in a mid single digit number for 2025.
+Thank you.

 speaker